WallaceJames/yolo/explanation.md

 ### 4. Role: `nginx`

 **Function**:
-- Configures Nginx as a load balancer.
+- Configures Nginx as a load balancer or reverse proxy.
 - Sets up the Nginx server with appropriate configurations to handle incoming traffic and distribute it to the backend services.

+**Positioning**:
 - This role is executed last to ensure that the backend and frontend services are up and running before Nginx is configured to route traffic to them.

 **Ansible Modules Used**: